 Corsair Obsidian 250D is a good quality cube case which has a transparent window at the top and has support for 240mm radiators inside.
 The case has good ventilation and also supports medium sized CPU coolers.
 The brushed aluminium look gives it a classic look and the support for the optical drive is rare in Mini-ITX cases.

 Do you want a nice looking case with better reliability?
 If yes then this case is for you.
-It’s from Corsair and just like the above two it is also highly customizable and is good at ventilation.
+It’s from Corsair and just like the above two it is also highly customizable and is good for ventilation.
 It supports full-sized graphics cards and other components and you can also install a 240mm radiator for your CPU.
 The front panel looks glossy which is made of Black anodised brushed aluminium which is scratch resistant and has two USB 3.0 ports and audio input/output jacks.

 For cooling, it comes with its side panels meshed and has a 140mm fan for the graphics card too.
 Although you can install a very long graphics card in this case but the maximum length limit is 290mm, so you can install a dual fan or reference graphics card with no problem.
 However, if the graphics card has three fans like that of Zotac GTX 1080 Ti amp, then you must not buy this case.
 But in a mini-ITX case, you should expect for more.